bayraktarulku/medioex_interfaces/zigbee/README.md

 ```

 Here you can see the the status of every single digital input and relay.

-The other `ABCDEFGHIJKL` part is the hex values of the analog inputs, 3 character for each input.
+The other `ABCDEFGHIJKL` part is the hex values of the analog inputs, 3 characters for each input.

 ### Examples